WTF is bitcoin cash and is it worth anything?

 But it’s not exactly this easy.
 If you control your own private keys, or hold your bitcoin in an exchange that said it would credit users’ balances with bitcoin cash, you’re fine and can access your newfound cryptocurrency right now.

-If you held your bitcoin with a provider like Coinbase, who said before the fork they aren’t planning on distributing bitcoin cash to users or even interacting with the new blockchain at all, then you may be out of luck.
+If you held your bitcoin with a provider like Coinbase, which said before the fork they aren’t planning on distributing bitcoin cash to users or even interacting with the new blockchain at all, then you may be out of luck.

 To be clear — this doesn’t mean companies like Coinbase and Gemini are taking your bitcoin cash for themselves.
 It’s just that they think it’s a distraction and not really going to be worth anything in the long run.
 If this proves to be false and the coins hold value, these companies will most likely end up distributing them to users.